VRiPro/VRiPro/README.md

 ### 🚀 About Me

-I'm a passionate Data Scientist with a love for building impactful projects.
+I'm a passionate Data Scientist/Operations Researcher with a love for building impactful projects.
 With a strong background in industrial engineering, I aim to solve complex problems through code.

 - 🌱 Currently learning: ML, Meta-heuristics...
 - 💼 Working on: [...Looking for projects...]